 - Make sure to stir the marshmallows well when melting.
 They will continue to cook so stirring them will ensure that they melt and become smooth.

-- Incorporating the green marshmallow mixture into the cornflakes may be difficult to completely do with a spoon or spatula.
+- Incorporating the green marshmallow mixture into the cornflakes may be difficult to do completely with a spoon or spatula.
 To make it easier, you can spray your clean hands with baking spray and mix it by hand.

 - After forming the wreaths, be sure to let them firm up on a prepared cookie sheet.
 This will help the cookies stay intact when you go to serve them.

-Leave a Review
+Leave a Reply